27.4K Views 1 year ago

 5. Sugary Snacks for Root Vegetables

-Sugary foods can create gas, bloating, false hunger, and are hard on the body in general.
+Sugary foods can create gas, bloating, and false hunger, and are hard on the body in general.
 Sugar has also been linked to lowering good gut bacteria and increasing harmful bacteria.
 Swap out all the sugary foods in your diet with naturally sweet root vegetables, which are great for digestive health.
 These include sweet potatoes, carrots, beets, and winter squash.
 Other sweet vegetables to try are red bell peppers and fruits like apples, berries, oranges, and bananas, which are all easy to digest.
 If you need a sweet flavor for oats or smoothies, then go with cinnamon, stevia, or just plain old fruit (berries, bananas, and plain applesauce seem to work the best).

 Don’t Forget…